JowettC/BooksRead-WebApp/README.md

 # BooksRead-backend
-developed with expressJs and mysql\
+developed with expressJs and mysql
-test
-test
+A simple web application that allow users to keep track of books read